MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ### Tabular expression statements

-The most common type of query statement is a tabular expression statement.
-These statements are used to manipulate data in tables or tabular datasets.
-They consist of one or more operators, separated by a pipe (`|`), and process the data sequentially.
-Each operator begins with a tabular input and returns a tabular output.
+The most common type of [query statement](statements.md?pivots=azuredataexplorer) is a tabular expression statement.
+A tabular expression statement is used to manipulate data in tables or tabular datasets.

+The tabular expression statement begins with a tabular input, and is followed by one or more operators separated by a pipe (`|`).
+The operators process data sequentially, beginning with a tabular input and returning a tabular output.

 The order of the operators is important, as the data flows from one operator to the next and is transformed at each step.
 Think of it like a funnel where the data starts as an entire table and is refined as it passes through each operator, until you're left with a final output at the end.